spruceid/rebase/rust/rebase_witness_sdk/README.md

 }
 ```

 Each of the properties represents a URL of a witness from the previous section which allows for the exchange to occur.
 At least one of the optional properties must be provided, or `Client::new` will return an error.
-Once this is provided, the client is perfectly re-usable, though in the examples where WASM is involved, the client is created on a per-request basis.
-This pattern is elaborated on in their READMEs.
+Once this is provided, the client is perfectly re-usable.

+An example of usage of a WASM client is found in the [demo dapp codebase](https://github.com/spruceid/rebase/tree/main/demo/dapp), which can be seen deployed [here, at the Rebase credential faucet](https://rebase.pages.dev/).